Gene Kiniski

-Eugene Nicholas Kiniski (November 23, 1928 – April 14, 2010) was a Canadian athlete who played football for the Edmonton Eskimos and then became a three-time professional wrestling world heavyweight champion.
-"Canada's Greatest Athlete", as he billed himself for promotional purposes, was born in Edmonton, Alberta.
-Like Bronko Nagurski before him, Kiniski was one of the first world champions in professional wrestling to have a previous background in football.
-He is the father of professional wrestler Kelly Kiniski and international amateur and professional wrestler Nick Kiniski.
+Eugene Nicholas Kiniski (23 November 1928 – 14 April 2010) was a Canadian professional wrestler and football player.
+He played three seasons in the Canadian Football League (CFL) for the Edmonton Eskimos, as a defensive tackle, and was also a collegiate player for the University of Arizona.
+Billed as "Canada's Greatest Athlete", was one of the first world champions in professional wrestling to have a previous background in football.

+He was the father of professional wrestler Kelly Kiniski and international amateur and professional wrestler Nick Kiniski.

 Early life

 One of six children to Polish immigrants of local politician Julia Kiniski (and her husband Nicholas), Gene Kiniski grew up in Edmonton.
 At the age of seventeen, he was over six feet tall.
 Kiniski wrestled and played football at St. Joseph's High School.
 In March 1947, he entered the annual Edmonton School's Boxing and Wrestling Tournament at Westglen gymnasium.
 Due to his size, he was the lone heavyweight competing.